wpack-wg/use-cases/draft-ietf-wpack-use-cases.md

 This requires an extension to {{ZIP}}: we'd need something like {{JAR}}'s `META-INF` directory to hold extra metadata beyond the resource's body.

+## Random access {#random-access}

+When a package is stored on disk, the browser can access arbitrary resources without a linear scan.

+{{MHTML}} would need to be extended with an index of the byte offsets of each contained resource.

 ## Unsigned content {#unsigned-content}